USC-NSL/Lemur/README.md

 # Lemur Compiler
-Lemur is a flexible, high-speed packet processing system that meets SLOs in cross-platform NFV.
+Lemur is a flexible and high-performance packet processing framework that meets SLOs in cross-platform NFV.

+Lemur works as a cross-platform compiler.
+It parses NF chains from a user-level specification, and considers all available hardware resources to generate an placement scheme for NFs.
+In Lemur, NFs from the same NF chain may be placed at different platforms.
+Lemur considers the fundemental tradeoff between performance and programmability to achieve a higher throughput.

 ## Features
 (1) Flexible configuration of multiple network service chains <br>